Azure managed disk types

 Azure disk reservation

-Disk reservation provides you a discount on the advance purchase of one year's of disk storage, reducing your total cost.
+Disk reservation provides you with a discount on the advance purchase of one year's of disk storage, reducing your total cost.
 When you purchase a disk reservation, you select a specific disk SKU in a target region.
 For example, you may choose five P30 (1 TiB) Premium SSDs in the Central US region for a one year term.
 The disk reservation experience is similar to Azure reserved VM instances.
 You can bundle VM and Disk reservations to maximize your savings.
 For now, Azure Disks Reservation offers one year commitment plan for Premium SSD SKUs from P30 (1 TiB) to P80 (32 TiB) in all production regions.
 For more information about reserved disks pricing, see Azure Disks pricing page.

 See Managed Disks pricing to get started.